 The moderation of written work forms part of the cycle of assessing English.
 Meetings are held within teams, across whole school, the federation and the Halves Valley Trust to ensure that data is accurate and in line with National standards.
-All moderated pieces of writing are scanned and added to the writing moderation folder, which is now electronic on the t:drive - teaching and learning - English - writing moderations.
+All moderated pieces of writing are scanned and added to the writing moderation folder, which is now electronic.